2157 Constant Hall

 ACCT 640.
 Professional Ethics and Legal Issues In Accounting.
 3 Credits.

 An intensive course covering ethical and legal issues confronted by practicing accountants.
 The course emphasizes rigorous analysis of complex situations leading to appropriate solutions.
 Prerequisites: Enrollment in a Strome College of Business master's program and a B- or better in ACCT 301 and ACCT 302 or the equivalent.

 ACCT 667.
 Cooperative Education.
 1-3 Credits.

 Student participation in a full-time professional work experience.
-Prerequisites: Permission of the departmental chair in accordance with departmental Cooperative Education policies and approval of Career Management.
+Prerequisites: Permission of the departmental chair in accordance with departmental Cooperative Education policies and approval of Career Development Services.

 ACCT 668.
 Accounting Internship.
 1-3 Credits.

 The course is a practicum in the profession of accounting where theories, concepts, and financial management techniques are applied in a business environment.
 Prerequisites: Permission of the departmental chair.